PaddlePaddle/Paddle/doc/design/cluster_train/pserver_client.md

 ### Sparse Parameter

 The sparse parameter is a parameter that is updated sparsely.
-The name is somewhat misleading, it does not have a sparse representation, it is conceptually a dense vector.
+The name is somewhat misleading, it does not have a sparse representation, it has the same representation as a dense vector.

 Because a sparse parameter is updated sparsely, the trainer will have to partition the sparse parameter.
 Because the parameter server will merge all sparse parameter shard into the same file when saving the parameter.
 It needs special naming convention: